A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Model Formulation and Problem Study

 \subsection{Practical Challenges of SEM}

-While Theorem \ref{T1} establishes the NP-Hardness of ($\mathbb{P}1$), its practical resolution is further complicated by the new characteristics and associated challenges introduced by allowing \SF \ co-location in the SEM problem.
+While Theorem \ref{T1} establishes the NP-hardness of ($\mathbb{P}1$), its practical resolution is further complicated by the new characteristics and associated challenges introduced by explicitly optimizing \SF \ co-location in the SEM problem.
 We illustrate these complexities with the following example.

-Consider the scenario in Fig.~\ref{fig: case}, which involves two SEs representing incoming requests and examines how mapping decisions for the first request affect the feasibility of mapping the second. \SF s are labeled with lowercase letters, with their CPU requirements shown inside each node.
+Consider the scenario in Fig.~\ref{fig: case}, which involves two SEs representing incoming requests and examines how mapping decisions for the first request affect the feasibility of mapping the second. \SF s are labeled with lowercase letters, with their computing requirements shown inside each node.
 Each \LL\ requires 1 unit of bandwidth.
 The CPN environment contains four \CN s (labeled by capital letters), with node and link resource capacities indicated by the adjacent numbers.

 Since co-located \SF s jointly affect each \CN's remaining resources and the total bandwidth requirement of \LL s that must be mapped onto tunnels (\textit{Cut}-\LL s), node-level decisions alone cannot capture the global impact of mapping.
 To characterize the complexity and intertwined global effects of such decisions, we introduce three high-level observation perspectives that explicitly reflect the collective influence of co-located \SF s, as shown in Fig.~\ref{fig: case}: